Jim Stewart (ice hockey)

 James M. Stewart, Jr. (born April 23, 1957) is an American former professional ice hockey goaltender who played in one National Hockey League game for the Boston Bruins during the 1979–80 NHL season.
-His lone game game on January 10, 1980 against the St. Louis Blues.
+His lone game was on January 10, 1980 against the St. Louis Blues.
 He gave up 3 goals in the first 4 minutes and 5 goals in the first period.
 He was replaced by fellow rookie Marco Baron in the second period and never played in the NHL again.

 Stewart played hockey for St. John's High School and College of the Holy Cross.